Last Updated February 2nd, 2018 — When you first start a proper blog it all seems simple. The deeper you go, however, the more complicated it becomes.

 - Own your content

 I recommend starting a blog on your own host because then you fully own it.
 Medium and other free blogging platforms are great, but, like MySpace, there is no guarantee they will be around tomorrow.
 Don’t lose all your efforts.
+Almost all of the world’s top blogs use WordPress as their blogging software.

 - Read, read, read